fadillzzz/tof-sih/README.md

 [![](https://dcbadge.vercel.app/api/server/5PGzs9zmVy)](https://discord.gg/5PGzs9zmVy)

 > [!Note]
-> Current Built for ToF - Launcher version 3.7.5
+> Latest build available is for version 3.7.5 (official launcher version)

 > [!Warning]
-> This is for Educational Perposes Only!
+> This is for educational purposes only!
-> - You are held responsible of your own account, If it gets banned by using this its your fault!
+> **The safety of your account is entirely your responsibility.
+If it gets banned by using this, it's your own fault!
+(You have been warned.)**

 ## External Library Credits
 - [Dear ImGui](https://github.com/ocornut/imgui)